 Centre for Deliberative Democracy and Global Governance Seminar

-Upcoming: Democracy and power in Earth system governance: progress, paralysis and potentialTue 1 October 2019Speaker: Jonathan Pickering, University of Canberra / 11:00am - 12:00pmVenue: The Dryzek Room, Building 22, University of Canberra
+Upcoming: Democratic transformations in earth system governanceTue 22 October 2019Speaker: Jonathan Pickering, University of Canberra / 11:00am - 12:00pmVenue: The Dryzek Room, Building 22, University of Canberra

-Jonathan Pickering is a Postdoctoral Fellow at the University of Canberra, Australia, based at the Centre for Deliberative Democracy and Global Governance.
+Jonathan Pickering is a Postdoctoral Fellow at the Centre for Deliberative Democracy and Global Governance.
 His research focuses on democracy, reflexivity and justice in global environmental governance, and he is currently working on an Australian Research Council Laureate project on ‘Deliberative Worlds’ led by Professor John Dryzek.
-His research has been published in a range of journals including Climate Policy, Environmental Politics, Global Environmental Politics, and International Environmental Agreements: Politics, Law and Economics.
-He has co-authored with John Dryzek a book on The Politics of the Anthropocene (Oxford University Press, 2019).
+His research has been published in a range of journals including Climate Policy, Environmental Politics and Global Environmental Politics.
+He has co-authored with John Dryzek a book on The Politics of the Anthropocene (Oxford University Press, 2019) and with several colleagues a Cambridge Element on Deliberative Global Governance (2019).